-Moist gingerbread muffins are light and fluffy ginger molasses muffins that are a perfect for Christmas morning breakfast.
+Moist gingerbread muffins are light and fluffy spiced ginger molasses muffins that are a perfect for Christmas morning breakfast.
+These tasty muffins can be made from scratch in about 30 minutes!

 Out of all of the holiday foods, the one that I eat the most year-round is gingerbread.
 I just love the combination of the molasses and the spices in it.

-So, it’s no surprise that I love Gingerbread Muffins.
+So, I came up with this Gingerbread Muffin recipe as a way to enjoy those flavors at breakfast.
 These guys are like light and fluffy gingerbread cupcakes, except, unlike cupcakes for breakfast, these muffins aren’t terribly unhealthy.

 They are really delicious, though, and they’re just the thing for a festive breakfast.